-New York!
+New York.
 The city that never sleeps.
-We have visited New York City many times, and still feel we’ve barely scratched the surface of what this incredible city has to offer.
+We have visited many times now, and still feel we’ve barely scratched the surface of what it has to offer.

 Table of Contents: